justcoded/form-handler/README.md

     ])
 ];
 ```
-## Template
+## 5. Template
 You can customize the email templates.
+You can place the form fields anywhere.
+To do this, put the name of the form
+field in curly braces.
 For example, in the file 'template-html.php':

 ```html
 <html>